Abigail Spanberger: COVID-19

-On February 1, 2023, Spanberger was among 12 Democrats to vote for a resolution to end the COVID-19 national emergency.
+In February 2023, Spanberger was one of 12 House Democrats who voted in favor of H.J.
+Res.
+7, a Republican-sponsored resolution to terminate the national emergency concerning COVID-19 declared in March 2020.

-On January 31, 2023, Spanberger was among seven Democrats to vote for H.R.
-497, the Freedom for Health Care Workers Act, a bill that would lift COVID-19 vaccine mandates for healthcare workers.
+During her 2025 campaign for governor of Virginia, a January 6, 2021, photograph of Spanberger wearing an emergency escape hood inside the Capitol was circulated online by critics, who misrepresented it as COVID-19 protective gear and mocked her.
+The hoods, which protect against smoke and chemical irritants, were distributed to members of Congress by Capitol Police during the attack on the Capitol; the misrepresentation was widely noted and debunked online, with some observers saying that the circulation of the image drew attention to the events of January 6.

 Criminal justice

 In 2023, Spanberger voted against overturning the District of Columbia's revision of its criminal code, which reduced the maximum penalties for burglary, carjacking, and robbery.
+Virginia Attorney General Jason Miyares said, "This is one of the most extreme criminal-first, victim-last measures we've seen across the nation."

 Spanberger opposes defunding the police, and has supported bills that would increase the ability of local police departments to hire and train more officers.

 Economy

 Although she was not a member of Congress when it passed, Spanberger criticized the 2017 Tax Cuts and Jobs Act supported by President Donald Trump, arguing that its permanent tax cuts for corporations would increase the national debt.

 Spanberger called for the passage of the USMCA trade deal negotiated by the Trump administration, Mexico, and Canada.
+Spanberger opposed Trump's tariffs during her 2025 gubernatorial campaign.
+She has promoted free trade during her tenure as governor.

 In May 2020, Spanberger voted against the HEROES Act, a proposed $3 trillion stimulus package in response to the COVID-19 pandemic.
 She said the bill went "far beyond" pandemic relief and had no chance of passing the Republican-controlled Senate.
 In November 2020, Spanberger led a bipartisan effort to secure the 340B Drug Pricing Program against changes that would lead to significant increases in prescription medication costs.

 Spanberger supports banning members of Congress from trading stocks.
 She has introduced legislation that would require lawmakers, as well as their spouses and dependent children, to place assets in a blind trust while in office.

 In September 2025, Spanberger wrote an opinion article in The Washington Post opposing DOGE for conducting mass layoffs of federal workers in 2025 which particularly affect Virginia, as many federal workers live there.
+Spanberger focused her 2025 gubernatorial campaign on affordability and jobs.